PICWD/PICWD/README.md

 Usage License
 ---------------
-All images and their associated annotations in PICWD can be used for academic purposes only, but any commercial use is prohibited.
+All images and their associated annotations in PICWD `can be used for academic purposes only, but any commercial use is prohibited`.